 As I walk up to Rice-Eccles Stadium for games … or even just drive by … I often think back to what this place used to look like.
 And how far the program has come.

-The 10 Best Games I’ve Ever Seen At Rice-Eccles Stadium
+The 16 Best Games I’ve Ever Seen At

 I’ve been watching Ute games at home since 1974.
-And missed fewer than 10 (maybe a couple more if I include the year I moved away).
+And missed fewer than 10 (a few more over the last couple years while I took care of a couple health issues).

 Since I played and even coached a little … as a graduate assistant for Ron McBride … I have a pretty good perspective on the best games ever played at home since 1974.